HowToGetLicensed

 Last updated: March 1, 2026

 Massachusetts is a high-value market centered on Boston and its surrounding suburbs, making it an excellent place to start a career as a plumber.
-Whether you're looking for a career change or entering the workforce for the first time, obtaining your plumber license in Massachusetts is a structured process overseen by the Massachusetts Board of State Examiners of Plumbers and Gas Fitters.
+Licensing in Massachusetts is overseen by the Massachusetts Board of State Examiners of Plumbers and Gas Fitters.
+The process does not require any pre-license education hours.
+You'll need to pass the Massachusetts Journeyman Plumber Exam (administered by State-administered) with a score of at least 70%.

-Massachusetts requires just 0 hours of pre-license education — one of the lowest requirements in the nation.
+Massachusetts does not require any pre-license education hours.
 The total cost is relatively affordable at $150 to $350, including education, application, and exam fees.
 Most aspiring plumbers complete the entire process in 4-8 weeks, depending on how quickly they move through the coursework and exam preparation.

 Licensing requirements for Plumber in Massachusetts